iMilnb/awstools/kriskross/README.md

 There are many possible combinations:

-* Direct, own account access, by creating a cross acount role with the local account id
+* Direct, own account access, by creating a cross account role with the local account id
 * Child account, by enabling cross account access
 * Third party account using an external id
 * Third party account using an external id and MFA
 * Direct account access using [awscli][1] profiles

-All with or without MFA (while enabling MFA is highly recommanded).
+All with or without MFA (while enabling MFA is highly recommended).

 You may give an alternative path and name for the account properties file using the `--awsaccounts=` parameter.